DSDeekshith/Online_Voting_Management_System/README.md

 # Online_Voting_Management_System

-This is a web based application made on Django Framework, makes use of front end languages like HTML, Bootstrap CSS.
-This application is developed to aid the voting process by avoiding the current voting process.
+A web application made on Django Framework, makes use of front end languages like HTML, Bootstrap CSS and python, SQLlite3 for backend.
+This makes the entire voting process online.

 # Requirements